jbostoen/iTop-custom-extensions/web/extensions/jb-geom/readme.md

 # jb-geom

 ## Special note
+Because of the complexity, this is now a professional extension.
-If you want a customized version or special feature, please get in touch.
+If you want to use this extension, get in touch please.

 ## What?